mehmetaliakbag/bill-gates/README.md

 ## Live Demo

-You can explore the project online through this [Demo Link](https://app.netlify.com/sites/bill-gates-ptkka/deploys/).
+You can explore the project online through this.

 ## Features